 One of the drawbacks of using a private physician is that it may cost money out of pocket.
 If a veteran does not want the added expense, he or she can personally review medical records from the VA to find evidence that his or her condition meets the requirements for a higher rating.
 Treatment records may contain evidence that a condition is more severe than the initial VA rating decision accounted for.
 Supporting material can be sent in a letter to the VA after a claim has been submitted on a 526b form or included in an appeal (Notice of Disagreement on VA Form 21-0958) once a Rating Decision has been received.

-Berry Law Firm was founded in 1965 by John Stevens Berry Sr., Vietnam War veteran and trial attorney.
+Berry Law was founded in 1965 by John Stevens Berry Sr., Vietnam War veteran and trial attorney.
 We are proud to have many military veterans among our attorneys and staff who understand what it means to serve and know firsthand the struggles many of our clients face every day.

-If your disability rating does not reflect the severity of your medical conditions, please contact Berry Law Firm today.
+If your disability rating does not reflect the severity of your medical conditions, please contact Berry Law today.
 We may be able to assist you.